Soft Autumn is one of the three Autumn seasons and sits between Soft Summer and True Autumn on the seasonal flow chart.

-You are a Soft Autumn if the dominant characteristic of your overall appearance is muted, and the secondary characteristic is warm – meaning warm colours suit you better than cooler ones.
+You are a Soft Autumn if the primary colour aspect of your overall appearance is muted, and the secondary aspect is warm – meaning warm colours suit you better than cooler ones.

-When you look in the mirror the first thing you notice about your colouring is that your skin, eyes, and hair blend together giving you a soft appearance.
-Instead of clearly standing out, your features appear somewhat “greyed” out or toned down.
+When you look in the mirror the first thing you notice about your colouring is that your skin, eyes and hair blend into one another.
+Instead of bright and vibrant, your features appear somewhat “greyed out” or toned down.
 This gives you a soft, muted appearance.

-The contrast between your skin, eyes, and hair is low to medium.
-But the important thing is that your natural colours blend together rather than contrast.
+The contrast between your skin, eyes and hair is low to medium.
+But the important thing is that your colouring blends and is not intense.
 In addition, your colouring has warmer undertones, meaning gold flatters your skin more than silver.

-Soft Autumn eyes can be green, light hazel, or light brown.
+Soft Autumn eyes can be green, light hazel or light brown.
 They tend to have a bit of grey to them, which gives them a muted appearance.
 You may also notice freckles on the iris and swirling erratic borders that are characteristic of Autumn eyes.
-Blue eyes that fall into this sub-season tend to be warm and also with a bit of grey in them.
-Darker ethnicities may also have a medium brown colour, but it must be muted.
+Blue eyes in this colour season tend to be warm and with some grey in them.
+Darker ethnicities may also have a medium brown colour, but it must be soft, not bright.

-The skin is either neutral, olive, or neutral-warm – meaning both gold and silver look good against it, but gold looks better.
-It can come in a range of tones: from fair to tan (I to IV on the Fitzpatrick scale) and may have a beige tint or appear light golden.
-Surrounded by vibrant colours the skin may seem dull and against true black, it may appear yellowish.
+The skin is either neutral or neutral-warm – meaning both gold and silver look good against it, but gold looks better.
+It can come in a range of tones from fair to tan and often has a hint of sand or yellow.
+Surrounded by vibrant colours, the skin may appear dull.
+And against true black, it may appear yellowish.

 Soft Autumn hair ranges from strawberry blonde over golden blonde to medium golden brown.
 The hair may appear slightly ashy because it's muted.
-But when exposed to the sun, it may develop golden highlights when in the sun.
+But when exposed to the sun, it may develop golden highlights.

-Depending on the hair/skin combination, the contrast between the features is low to medium.
-In the images below, you can see how the hair and eyes are darker against the skin but the contrast is not very strong.
-In fact, all of the features have a grey tint; there are no truly light or dark areas in the image.
+Depending on the hair/skin combination, the contrast level between the features is low to medium.
+In the images below, you can see how the hair is darker compared to the skin, but the contrast is still quite weak.
+There are also no truly light or dark areas in the image.
 The colouring remains around a medium value.

 Soft Autumn vs Soft Summer